beerjs/meta/.github/ISSUE_TEMPLATE.md

 # New Chapter Request

-What will you repo be named?
+Where will your community be located: city, state/province/etc, country?

 Who will be your admins?